jdormaar/SQL-Project-1/cleaning_data.md

 ## Discussion:

-(Did we win?)
-The primary goals of coming to understand the data were achieved. (answers to the rambling bungle of questions above can be breifly summarized here...)
+I have come to learn the following about the data:

 ### TABLE 1: all_sessions: [15,134 rows, 33 columns]